 The graphics are beautiful and actually are part of the gameplay.
 Everything seems dark and shadowed, but when things are in the light they are fully revealed.
 The only thing visible to you in shadows are your glowing red tattoos which are really neat.
 My only complaints are the story and there really isn’t enough variety in enemies.
 I wanted to see more, and the overall game just gets repetitive towards the end, but if the story were better you wouldn’t feel that way.

 With great ninja gameplay, smooth controls, fun stealth mechanics, and interesting puzzles, Mark of the Ninja proves to be one of the best indie/arcade games this year.
-For the low price, you have nothing to lose except a few hours having a lot of fun.
+For the low price, you have nothing to lose except a few hours of having a lot of fun.